MS diagnostic criteria according to McDonald et al.

 or

-• Further clinical attack involving different site
+• Further clinical attack implicating a different CNS site

 1 2